uwctri/SchedulingCalendar/readme.md

 ### Missing Features

-* ICS cron
-* Location when Scheding should be where the provider is or a sub loc.
-This is checked on backend already
 * Send rejections back from PHP and show user
+* Right side subject summary
 * Setup all event logic (Branching, Additional Time, Linked Event)
-* Right side subject summary
 * My Calendar Page - Visit names and Display names aren't going to pull correctly as the methods for getting the info assume PID
 * Write the docs page
 * Swap to translatable text